nogden/ns-rules/README.md

 1. entities may only reference other entities,
 1. services may only reference entities,
 1. use_cases may only reference entities and services, and
-1. infrastructure may refernce anything.
+1. infrastructure may reference anything.

-These rules are not enforced in anyway and over time, as teams change, such rules are often forgotten to the detrement of the codebase.
+These rules are not enforced in anyway and over time, as teams change, such rules are often forgotten to the detriment of the codebase.

 ns-rules can enforce these rules with the following configuration.